Neil Grant (potter): Pottery

 His sixty-year career as a ceramic artist spans the years from the flowering of domestic rustic pots to large sculptural ceramics and architectural commissions.
 He is well known for his distinctive reworking of traditional Shino-Japanese pottery into a fusion of Anglo-Oriental forms but recreating them in new and exciting ways.

 Grant’s first experience of clay was preparing modelling material for tutors at Ilam.
 Early influences in ceramics were products from the Luke Adams Pottery in Christchurch, and purchases he made of imported Leach Pottery in 1960.
 At the Auckland Secondary Teachers’ College Grant was introduced to the practice of pottery by Peter Smith, Principal Lecturer in the Visual Arts Department.
 He attended pottery throwing demonstrations at Auckland University Extension classes run by Barry Brickell.
 A major influence was the work and practice of Len Castle and the Auckland Studio Potters Group established in 1961.
 Grant became a founding member of the New Zealand Society of Potters in 1962.
-From 1965 –1979 he was a regular exhibitor at New Vision Gallery run by run by Kees and Tine Hos.
+From 1965 to 1979 he was a regular exhibitor at New Vision Gallery run by run by Kees and Tine Hos.
 He featured in the 2nd Potter’s Calendar, published by New Vision, for 1968, photographed by Marti Friedlander.

 In 1965 Japanese ceramics was celebrated in New Zealand at the Pan Pacific Arts Festival with workshops by the Japanese master potter Shoji Hamada.
 Grant attended Hamada’s workshops, preparing clay and acting as Hamada’s ‘electric boy’, kicking a converted Leach pottery wheel.

 Aside from assisting during Hamada’s visit, Neil Grant also attended high profile workshops by visiting international potters and ceramic artists including Paul Soldner, Daniel Rhodes, John Pollex, Don Reitz and John Glick.
 In 1979 Grant travelled to the USA on a QEII Study Award to visit ceramic departments at American tertiary institutions, meeting notable potters including Richard Shaw, John Mason, Peter Voulkos, Wayne Higby and William Daley.
-During a second visit to the US in 2001 he ran classes at a number of Summer Schools.
+During a second visit to the US in 2001 he ran classes at several Summer Schools.

 Grant is best known for his domestic stoneware, his sculptural Nikau Series and Wavy Line "piece pots" from the 1970s.
 He has also produced magnificent lustre bottles and lidded floor pots.
-In later years he has worked intensely on producing domestic ware, large platters and dishes using chün over tenmoku glazes, as well as superbly crafted celadon work with celadon jade and sang-de-boeuf glazes.
+In his later years he worked intensely on producing domestic ware, large platters and dishes using chün over tenmoku glazes, as well as superbly crafted celadon work with celadon jade and sang-de-boeuf glazes.
 Many of his pieces also display his skill at Japanese-style brushwork, "chattering" and "fluting".